-07 Jan The Pros and Cons of a Contingent and a Retained Search
+07 Jan The Pros and Cons of a Contingent Vs. a Retained Search

 We’re answering another common question today about whether a contingent search model or a retained search model is better.
 Here are the pros and cons of each method.